dcostachar/cyclistic-case-study/README.md

 ### Identifying and Handling NULL Values

 Checking for the number of NULL values in each column of the table.
-We observed that the station-related data, along with the corresponding latitude and longitude data, contain the majority of the NULL values.
-Therefore, we will focus most of our time on cleaning this part of the dataset.
+I observed that the station-related data, along with the corresponding latitude and longitude data, contain the majority of the NULL values.
+Therefore, I will focus most of my time on cleaning this part of the dataset.
 Here is a breakdown of columns with NULL values:

 - `start_station_name`: 875716
 - `start_station_id`: 875848